Fill PDF forms

 )

-Unlike the signature field, the library does NOT preserve the aspect ratio of a regular image by default.
-It can be turned on by setting the preserve_aspect_ratio property to True on the image widget:
+Unlike the signature field, the library does not preserve the aspect ratio of a regular image by default.
+You can enable this by setting the preserve_aspect_ratio property to True on the image field:

 from PyPDFForm import PdfWrapper